eddiegulay/framed-f1/README.md

-# The Framed Stream 🎬
+# The Framed Stream

-A cinematic live sports streaming platform that transforms raw IPTV feeds into immersive, atmospheric viewing experiences.
+A cinematic iptv streaming platform that transforms raw IPTV feeds into immersive, atmospheric viewing experiences.
 This application uses a split-architecture design with a **React** frontend for the UI and an **Express** backend to handle proxying and header manipulation, allowing for seamless playback of streams that usually enforce strict CORS or Referer policies.

-## ✨ Features
+## Features

 - **Cinematic Interface**: Stadium-inspired gradients and glassmorphic UI elements.
 - **IPTV Category Browsing**: Integrated browsing of categorized IPTV channels (Animation, Sports, Movies, etc.).